Blade1802/MusicVisuals/README.md

 - Our song is from the Assassins Creed Video games.
 So, we wanted to add blur background images that

-# Markdown Tutorial

-#### EMPHASIS
+# EMPHASIS
-create something unique
-- beat based
-- color vibrant pattern
-- color and effect changes on beats eg- circle.java
+Our motto for this project was to create something unique as a result we decided to develop the visualisation and transition on beats instead of creating the sketch and adding the music just as aa background.
+The color and effect changes on beats in addition to vibrant color patterns.

 This is a [hyperlink](http://bryanduggan.org)